bigbadblunt/homeassistant-lightwave2/README.md

 6. This should automatically find all your devices

 ## Usage:
-Once configured this should then automatically add all switches, lights, thermostats and blinds/covers that are configured in your Lightwave app.
+Once configured this should then automatically add all switches, lights, thermostats, blinds/covers, sensors and energy monitors that are configured in your Lightwave app.
 If you add a new device you will need to restart Home Assistant, or remove and re-add the integration.

 Generation 2 devices have the attribute `current_power_w` for current power usage.